tmvtmv/apistore-secure-proxy/README.md

 This Docker-file is a proof of concept to demonstrate how easy an authenticating proxy-server using client certificates is being acomplished.

-This proof of concept comes with 4 scripts to explains the proces step by step.
+This proof of concept comes with 4 scripts to explain the proces step by step.

 # Usage: